Cibinong: Food and culture

 Cuisine specialities of Cibinong include laksa cibinong and Mie ayam (Chicken noodles) due to the strong influence of Chinese community.
 Laksa is a spicy noodle soup from the Peranakan culture.
 Laksa Cibinong is a kind of thick yellowish coconut milk based soup, produced by a mixture of some spices, and it is served with bean sprout, rice vermicelli (bihun), hard-boiled eggs, cooked shredded chicken, fried shallots and Indonesian lemon-basil leaves.
 Sometime they are also served with rice cake (lontong).
 Mie ayam is easily found everywhere, as a cheap food for factory workers and school students.
 There are basically two preparation styles, one is more Indonesian in style (with Indonesian spices, sweet soy sauce, saos sambel), and the other one is more Chinese (using for example star anise, sesame oil or soy sauce).
 Most of the places offers, in addition to noddle, kwetiau or bihun.

 Chinese Peranakan culture can be seen at the Chinese Temple Ho Tek Bio near Cibinong market, during Imlek or Chinese New Year.
 Near the market, in front of the lake, there is a Chinese cemetery compound (Sentiong).

 Administrative divisions

-Cibinong District is divided into thirteen administrative urban subdistricts (kelurahan), listed below with their areas and their populations as at mid 2023, together with their postcodes.
+Cibinong District is divided into thirteen administrative urban communities (kelurahan), listed below with their areas and their populations as at mid 2024, together with their postcodes.